-Key Attribute of our Executive Compensation Program - Pay for Performance
+Key Attributes of our Executive Compensation Program - Pay for Performance

 Our executive compensation plan design has successfully motivated senior management to drive outstanding corporate performance since it was first implemented in 2006.
+It is heavily weighted towards incentive compensation.

 Its key features are as follows:

-- ü 100% of executive equity awards and 100% of executive bonus awards are performance-based. - ü 70% of our executive equity awards, and 100% of our executive bonus awards are subject to forfeiture in the event the Company fails to achieve performance objectives established by our Compensation Committee. - ü 90% percent of our CEO's target total compensation (80% in the case of our other NEOs) is in the form of incentive compensation (bonus and equity awards). - ü 80% of our CEO's target total compensation (60% in the case of our other NEOs) is in the form of equity awards. - ü Earned equity awards may increase or decrease in value based upon stock price movement during the vesting period.
+- ü 100% of executive equity awards and executive bonus awards are performance-based (with exception to acquisition-related awards). - ü 70% of our executive equity awards, and 100% of our executive bonus awards are subject to forfeiture in the event the Company fails to achieve performance objectives established by our Compensation Committee. - ü 91% percent of our CEO's target total compensation (80% in the case of our other NEOs) is in the form of incentive compensation (bonus and equity awards). - ü 82% of our CEO's target total compensation (65% in the case of our other NEOs) is in the form of equity awards. - ü Earned equity awards may increase or decrease in value based upon stock price movement during the vesting period.